 Characterised by recurrent or persistent abdominal pain and progressive injury to the pancreas and surrounding structures, resulting in scarring and loss of function.
 Unlike recurrent acute pancreatitis, chronic pancreatitis is characterised by reduced pancreatic exocrine function, malabsorption, diabetes, and pancreatic calcifications.
 Worldwide, alcohol is the major risk factor for chronic pancreatitis (70% to 80%).
 Co-factors are required to induce alcoholic pancreatitis, including anatomical, environmental, or genetic factors, as fewer than 10% of alcoholics develop the disease.

-A neurological emergency caused by the acute deficiency of thiamine in a susceptible host.
+A neurological emergency caused by the acute deficiency of thiamine in a susceptible person.
 In people with chronic alcohol dependence, thiamine deficiency is a result of a combination of factors: poor intake, low content of vitamins in alcohol, low storage capacity of the liver, decreased intestinal absorption, impaired conversion of thiamine to its active form (thiamine pyrophosphate), and increased demand to metabolise the carbohydrates in alcohol.

 Refers to conditions that may result from fetal exposure to alcohol during pregnancy.
 Disorders include fetal alcohol syndrome (FAS), partial FAS, alcohol-related neurodevelopmental disorder, and alcohol-related birth defects.
 FAS is characterised by antenatal and postnatal growth retardation, specific facial dysmorphology and structural and/or functional abnormalities of the CNS.